 An annual 'passion play' is performed at this theater every year.

-While there are many spoons prettier and better designed than the WITCH spoon, the "immense" sales (7000) of this spoon are credited with creating the momentum which eventually led to the creations of tens of thousands of fantastic and beautiful spoons.
-Indeed, within one year of the appearance of the WITCH, over 2500 original spoon designs were on the market.
+While there are many spoons prettier and better designed than the WITCH spoon, the "immense" sales (7000) of this spoon are credited with creating the momentum which eventually led to the creations of tens of thousands of fantastic and beautiful spoon designs.
+Indeed, within one year of the appearance of the WITCH spoon, over 2500 original spoon designs were on the market.
 While the WITCH is not nearly as fancy as the spoons which led to her creation, the American silver manufacturers quickly established dominance in this new area with their beautiful and audacious new designs.

 This beautiful blue and white enameled serrated disk Dresden spoon is dated June, 1887 in the bowl (back shown in picture).
 This is a couple of years before the spoon collecting fad was getting started.